Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Most dangerous is a latent infection.
-Not completely cured infection in the urine can cause recurrences.
-It is also dangerous that the infection can progress.
+A hidden infection is a big danger.
+An infection in the urine that is not completely cured can cause relapses.
+It is also dangerous because the infection can progress.

-As a rule, streptoderma takes 2-3 weeks.
-To answer the question of how streptoderma ends in children, you need to take into account a number of factors, including the treatment being given.
-Usually, with properly selected treatment and strict adherence to all the recommendations of the doctor, streptoderma ends with complete recovery.
-Wounds heal, crusts form, which then fall away.
-Traces and scars after the healing of streptoderma is not observed.
+As a rule, streptoderma lasts 2-3 weeks.
+To answer the question of how streptoderma ends in children, it is necessary to take into account a number of factors, including the treatment.
+Usually, with the right treatment and strict adherence to all doctor's recommendations, streptoderma ends with a full recovery.
+The wounds heal, crusts form, which then fall off.
+There are no traces or scars after the streptoderma heals.

-In some cases, with improper, incomplete or delayed treatment, relapses may occur, or the disease may become chronic with periodic exacerbations.
-In the absence of treatment, non-compliance with the recommendations of the doctor, deterioration may be observed, the infection may progress, affect newer and new areas of the body, create new foci of infection.
-[2]Mucous membranes, internal organs, up to the development of sepsis and bacteremia can be involved in the pathological process.
-[3]Complications of skin infections caused by group A streptococci, such as post-streptococcal glomerulonephritis and acute rheumatic fever, are rare.[4], [5], [6]
+In some cases, with incorrect, incomplete or untimely treatment, relapses may occur, or the disease may become chronic with periodic exacerbations.
+In the absence of treatment, failure to follow the doctor's recommendations, a deterioration in the condition may be observed, the infection may progress, affect more and more new areas of the body, create new foci of infection.
+The pathological process may involve mucous membranes, internal organs, up to the development of sepsis and bacteremia. [ 2 ] Complications of skin infections caused by group A streptococci, such as post-streptococcal glomerulonephritis and acute rheumatic fever, are rare. [ 3 ], [ 4 ], [ 5 ]

-Blood from the nose can be observed in children with streptoderma, but it is associated not so much with streptoderma itself, as with a violation of the normal structural and functional state of the nasal mucous membranes, with pronounced dysbacteriosis, edema, a violation of the microvasculature and vascular permeability.
+Nosebleeds can be observed in children with streptoderma, but it is associated not so much with streptoderma itself, but with a violation of the normal structural and functional state of the mucous membranes of the nose, with pronounced dysbacteriosis, edema, disruption of the microcirculatory bed and vascular permeability.
 Bacterial infection, especially streptococcal, is accompanied by bacterial intoxication and a decrease in local immunity.
-Against this background, the properties of mucous membranes change, permeability is disturbed, the tendency to the development of bleeding increases.[7]
+Against this background, the properties of the mucous membranes change, permeability is disrupted, and the tendency to develop bleeding increases. [ 6 ]

-If children with streptoderma are bleeding from the nose, it is advisable to drink a course of ascorutin.
-It includes rutin, which affects vessels: it normalizes tone, increases permeability, and normalizes the basic properties of blood vessels and blood vessels.
-[8], [9]The second component - ascorbic acid, which also normalizes the state of the body, including vessels, mucous membranes, removes toxins.
-[10]The doctor prescribes the dosage individually, but usually children are recommended for 0.5 - 1 tablet 2-3 times a day, depending on body mass index, severity of pathology, age.
+If children with streptoderma have nosebleeds, it is advisable to take a course of askorutin.
+It contains rutin, which affects blood vessels: it normalizes tone, increases permeability, and normalizes the basic properties of blood vessels and blood. [ 7 ], [ 8 ] The second component is ascorbic acid, which also normalizes the condition of the body, including blood vessels, mucous membranes, and removes toxins. [ 9 ] The dosage is prescribed by the doctor individually, but usually children are recommended 0.5 - 1 tablet 2-3 times a day, depending on the body mass index, severity of the pathology, and age.

 Использованная литература